 A Bengal Persian mix cat is a gorgeous, fluffy, distinctive-looking feline.
 Most of this mix would likely be medium to short-haired.
-There will be some that will be long-haired if they happen to be the offspring of a Bengal that carries a long-haired gene.
-Not much is known about this crossbreed because it is not one that often happens.
+Some may have long hair if they happen to be the offspring of a Bengal that carries a long-haired gene.
+Not much is known about this crossbreed because it does not often happen.
 If it does happen, it is usually something specifically bred for or occurs naturally.
 This is relatively rare because though the Persian is a common breed, pet leopards are quite expensive, and it is unlikely that responsible owners will allow them to roam free and mate with other cats.

 These kitties are generally highly energetic, very agile, muscular, and quite distinctive in appearance.
 They have a wild spark about them, often accentuated by the different tabby patterns possible.
 A Bengal tabby cat will be sociable and agreeable with humans, canines, and other felines.

-This crossbreed may inherit more Bengal traits or be more like other more docile breeds.
-Generally speaking, they are pretty smart, fairly well behaved, easy to train, and responsible when left home alone.
-They are said to have relatively minimal maintenance, especially compared to other Bengal cat mixes.
+This crossbreed may inherit more Bengal traits or be more like other, more docile breeds.
+Generally speaking, they are pretty smart, fairly well-behaved, easy to train, and responsible when left home alone.
+They have relatively minimal maintenance, especially compared to other Bengal cat mixes.
 This kitty is ready to please their humans and will put a lot of effort into earning praise and cuddles.

-Toygers are extremely healthy and have a considerably long life span of about 12 to 18 years.
+Toygers are extremely healthy and have a considerably longer life span of about 12 to 18 years.
 They will be small to medium-sized, with a naturally loving personality and an independent streak.
 They are not hypoallergenic and regularly shed, though they will shed considerably less than other mixes.
 Long-haired cats will shed more.
-As with all different Bengal, cat mixes expect to pay a pretty penny for a tabby mix.
+As with all different Bengal cat mixes, expect to pay a pretty penny for a tabby mix.
 Anywhere from $800 on the low end to over $3,000 on the high end.